snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 ![Closet](../assets/img/pantrybin07.jpg){: .mx-auto.d-block :}

-Also c'mon, don't you love my labels with the little ICONS?!
-The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!
+Also c'mon, don't you love my labels with the little ICONS?! :heart_eyes: The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!

 ### Upper Shelves

+We stash extra paper towels, trash & compost bags, and sponges on this top shelf, since these items are *light* and are only ever *removed* (never returned). :roll_of_paper: :sponge:
-Here is where we store extra paper towels, trash & compost bags, and sponges.
-We can glance up to see what we have, and use the stepstool (it's right there!) to grab what we need.
+We can glance up to
+see what we have, and use the stepstool (it's right there!) to grab what we need.

 ![Closet](../assets/img/pantrybin08.jpg){: .mx-auto.d-block :}